This is a list of the places you can access the corpus of texts from the Eighteenth-Century Collections Online Text Creation Partnership (ECCO-TCP).

 In 2005 the project expanded to include Gale-Cengage’s Eighteenth-Century Collections Online (as well as Evans Early American Imprints by Newsbank).
 However, while the EEBO-TCP project flourishes (with around 40,000 texts transcribed so far), the work on ECCO-TCP stagnated at around 2,000 texts.
 As well as the main partner institutions of Michigan and Oxford that offer access to the ECCO-TCP corpus, there have been a variety of spin-off projects.
 The result is a rather confusing jumble of access to the eighteenth-century TCP texts, so I’ve listed them below, with a few comments.

-From the ECCO-TCP main page, there are a variety of links that enable you to search the corpus, view the full text of a title, and/or download files of the texts.
+From Text Creation Partnership main page there’s a ‘About the texts’ tab, under whch you can select ECCO-TCP.
+Here there are a variety of links that enable you to search the corpus, view the full text of a title, and/or download files of the texts.
 The links are available below, with some comments.

 University of Michigan library.
 A useful variety of ways of searching the corpus.
 You are able to view the full text of individual works online. http://quod.lib.umich.edu/e/ecco/